ga1i13o/JIST/README.md

 - for MSLS, download the dataset from the official website, and format it using the instructions at the link above
 - for Robotcar, at the repo link above we provide from GDrive an already pre-processed version of the dataset

-In this work we also use the SF-XL dataset, which in total is about 1 TB, although we only use the `processed` subset as done in CosPlace.
+In this work we also use the SF-XL dataset, which in total is about 1 TB, although we only use the `processed` subset as done in CosPlace, which is around 400 GB.
 More info in [CosPlace](https://github.com/gmberton/CosPlace).
 You can request the download, specifying the processed version of the dataset, using this form  [_here_](https://forms.gle/wpyDzhDyoWLQygAT9).

 ## Model zoo